 The different types of ICT

 There are many different types of ICT, each with its own set of features and capabilities.
-Here is a brief overview of the most common types of ICT:
+Here is a brief over view of the most common types of it:

 - Computers: Probably the most common type of ICT, computers are used for a wide range of tasks including word processing, data analysis, email, internet browsing, and much more.